Plinia yasuniana

 Plinia yasuniana is a species of plant in the family Myrtaceae.
 It is endemic to the understory of the Amazonian rainforest in Yasuni National Park in north-east Ecuador.
-The plant is a shrub that grows to between 1 and 3 metres tall.
+The plant is a shrub that grows to between 1 and 3 m tall.
 It produces cauliflorous, white flowers around 4 to 6mm long and edible, yellow fruits around 30mm in diameter, between August and November.
 It is named after the national park in which it was discovered in 2009.